The name “Shih Tzu” means little lion, but there’s nothing fierce about this dog breed. This pooch is a lover, not a hunter.

 - Juvenile renal dysplasia (JRD) is a genetic defect of the kidneys seen in young dogs.
 The dog is excessively thirsty and urinates frequently.
-He loses weight, vomits, and lacks vigor.
-Currently, there is only one definitive test for the disease that can be performed on breeding dogs — a wide-wedge biopsy of the kidney, which is very invasive and carries a lot of risk.
+They lose weight, vomits, and lack vigor.
+Currently, there is only one definitive test for the disease that can be performed on breeding dogs--a wide-wedge biopsy of the kidney, which is very invasive and carries a lot of risk.
 There have been swab tests developed by geneticists, but, to this date, none of them appear to be 100 percent reliable.

 - Eye problems are not uncommon among Shih Tzus because their large eyes bulge.
 Disorders include keratitis, an inflammation of the cornea that can lead to a corneal ulcer and blindness; proptosis, when the eyeball is dislodged from the eye socket and the eyelids clamp behind the eyeball; distichiasis, an abnormal growth of eyelashes on the margin of the eye, resulting in the eyelashes rubbing against the eye; ectopia cilia, a condition similar to distichiasis; progressive retinal atrophy, a degenerative disease of the retinal visual cells that progresses to blindness; and dry eye (keratoconjunctivitis sicca), a dryness of the cornea and the conjunctiva.
 Contact your vet right away if you notice any redness, irritation, or excessive tearing.

-- Ear infections strike the Shih Tzu because his drop ears create a dark, warm ear canal — a perfect environment for infection.
+- Ear infections strike the Shih Tzu because their drop ears create a dark, warm ear canal--a perfect environment for infection.
 Check and clean the ears weekly to avoid problems.